-If you receive injuries while on the job, workers’ compensation can be extremely beneficial for you.
-The benefits that you receive from workers’ comp insurance can help cover medical expenses, lost wages, and ongoing care costs.
+If you suffer on-the-job injuries, workers’ compensation benefits can be extremely helpful, even necessary, for you.
+The benefits that you receive from workers’ comp insurance can help cover things like medical expenses, lost wages, and ongoing care costs.
+However, each workers’ compensation settlement is unique depending on the case at hand.
 There are certain factors relating to your job, location, and injury that determine the amount of compensation you are able to receive under this claim.
-However, regardless of the amount, people often have several questions about their workers’ comp payout.
-Many people ask the question: Is workers’ comp taxable?
-Our Louisiana workers’ comp attorneys at Gordon & Gordon Law Firm will answer this question and more below.

 - Compensatory (though not punitive) damages for personal injury or illness cases;

 - Compensation for permanent loss or loss of use of a body part or function;

 - Payments from public welfare fund;